The Best Bakery in Every State

 Wimberger’s Old World Bakery & Delicatessen, Colorado Springs

 Wimberger’s Bakery has been a fixture in Colorado Springs since 1970.
 It was founded by Robert and Gisela Wimberger who longed for the traditional breads of their native Germany, and it’s still family-run today.
-Baked daily are rye breads like this, seeded breads, pretzels, Kaiser rolls and pastries.
+Baked daily are rye breads, seeded breads, pretzels, Kaiser rolls and pastries.
+Try this old-world rye bread recipe at home.

 Sweet Somethings Desserts, Wilmington